GetSomeRest/workflow-php-view.and.data.api/README.md

 * Download and install XAMPP (https://www.apachefriends.org/index.html)
 * Fix the SSL issue (http://stackoverflow.com/questions/17478283/paypal-access-ssl-certificate-unable-to-get-local-issuer-certificate)
-* Copy /server and .client to c:\xampp\hotdocs
+* Copy /server and /client to c:\xampp\hotdocs
-* Launch XAMPP apache server and broswer to http://localhost/client/index.html
+* Launch XAMPP apache server and browse to http://localhost/client/index.html

 ## License

-client-embedded-view.and.data.api is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ##Written by